First Baptist Greenville

 Caring for One Another

 Engaging life in community allows us to care for others as well as be cared for when needed.
 This is the life of ministry.
 First Baptist offers a variety of ways for you to continue to share your gifts, wisdom, and talents in meaningful ways.
-Here are a few areas you can be involved.
+Here are a few areas in which you can be involved.

 Volunteer for a Ministry Team